pagopa/interop-signalhub-core/packages/kafka-connector/README.md

 ### Overview

-Kafka-connector is a bridge between services and kafka.
-Here you can find what is required to able comunication among services (consumer) and kafka topic.
+Kafka-connector is a bridge between services and Kafka queue.
+Here you can find what is required to able comunication among services (consumer) and Kafka topic.